This tested recipe for traditional gluten free pound cake is moist and tender, dense and buttery, just like you remember. It always gets rave reviews!

 A traditional pound cake is so named because it's made with a pound of flour, a pound of butter, a pound of sugar and a pound of eggs.
 Even so, most of the pound cake recipes I have shared with you have called for both butter and cream cheese.

 But there's certainly something to be said for tradition.
-And this is precisely the sort of pound cake that is perfect for layering into a lovely warm-weather gf trifle with all sorts of colorful berries.
+And this is precisely the sort of pound cake that is perfect for layering into a lovely warm-weather gluten free (gf) trifle with all sorts of colorful berries.

 Gluten free pound cake means tweaking the original formula

-This recipe in particular (unlike most recipes for pound cake) only makes 1 loaf, so it's more like a half pound of this, a half pound of that as a starting point anyway.
+This recipe in particular (unlike most recipes for pound cake) only makes one loaf, so it's more like a half pound of this, a half pound of that as a starting point anyway.

-Feel free to double, though, if you're looking for 2 loaves or you'd like to make the recipe in a bundt or tube pan (just watch the baking time).
+Feel free to double, though, if you're looking for two loaves or you'd like to make the recipe in a bundt or tube pan (just watch the baking time).

 There's nothing else quite like the smooth baked interior and slightly crispy, perfectly browned crust of a traditional pound cake.
-The crumb of a pound cake is tighter and the cake itself denser than gf vanilla cake, but not at all dry.
+The crumb of a pound cake is tighter, and the cake itself is denser than gf vanilla cake, but not at all dry.

-Each slice of this pound cake is rich, and smooth, and reminds me so strongly of the Sara Lee pound cakes of my youth that I've thought about baking it in a disposable aluminum pan for the sake of nostalgia.
-If you're new to baking pound cakes, you may be surprised that the loaf doesn't have any baking powder or baking soda at all.
+Each slice of this pound cake is rich and smooth and reminds me so strongly of the Sara Lee pound cakes of my youth that I've thought about baking it in a disposable aluminum pan for nostalgia.
+If you're new to baking pound cakes, you may be surprised that the loaf has no baking powder or soda.

 That's right; this gf pound cake is leavened completely by the 9 ounces of eggs in the batter.
-Some recipes add about 1/2 teaspoon of baking powder to help your cake rise a little higher, but when I'm making a pound cake, I want a rich, buttery, fine-crumbed loaf, just like it was meant to be!
+Some recipes add about 1/2 teaspoon of baking powder to help your cake rise slightly, but when making a pound cake, I want a rich, buttery, fine-crumbed loaf, just like it was meant to be!

 It's not too far off the 1:1:1:1 ratio of traditional “pound” cake, but the adjustments make it just as good made gluten free as it is made with gluten.
 We might have to get there a slightly different way, but we'll get there.